Auschwitz Jewish Center in Oświęcim: Activities

+Annual Dinner

+The Auschwith Jewish Center Foundation hosts an annual dinner in New York City, starting in 2022, where the foundation grants a "Fighting Hatred" award.
+The first dinner was held in June at the Intrepid Museum in Manhattan.
+In its inaugural year, the award was presented to Austrian and American actor and former governor of California Arnold Schwarzenegger, who then visited Auschwitz in September that year with foundation chairman Simon Bergson, who is the son of surviviors of the camp.

 Oshpitzin Jewish Museum

 The Jewish Museum is located in a building adjacent to the synagogue, which was previously owned by the Kornreich and Dattner families.
 The permanent exhibition is called "Oshpitzin.
 The History of Jewish Oświęcim” and presents over 400 years of Jewish presence in Oświęcim through photographs, archival documents, historic exhibits and multimedia, including recorded accounts of former inhabitants of Oświęcim.

 Historical artifacts

 Items from the Great Synagogue in Oświęcim

 The Jewish Museum exhibits items found during excavations performed in 2004-2005 on the area of the destroyed Great Synagogue in Oświęcim.
 The work was carried out by archaeologists from the Nicolaus Copernicus University in Toruń, under the supervision of dr Małgorzata Grupa, during which the team recovered over 400 elements of the temple's equipment.
 The items were subsequently renovated and catalogued as part of the Jewish Museum Collection.

 The Ner Tamid (Hebrew for eternal light) was found, along with other items, during the archaeological work carried out in the area of the Great Synagogue on Berka Joselewicza Street in 2004.
 The lamp was most often hung above or by the Aron Kodesh (previously in a niche on the western wall of the synagogue) and was lit regardless of whether the synagogue is empty or closed.
 This tradition is meant to remind of the constantly lit menorah in the ancient Temple of Jerusalem.